Don't miss Sweetwater's Last Minute Holiday Deals! (affiliated) Shop sales on all kinds of keyboards, MIDI controllers, accessories, and more.

 MIDI keyboards are becoming the standard for live music and studio purposes.
-Having the right sustain pedal for MIDI keyboards is important.
-There are a few different factors that determine which pedal you’re going to want to use with your MIDI controller.
+Having the right sustain pedal for MIDI keyboards & digital pianos is important.
+There are a few different factors that determine which you’re going to want to use with your MIDI controller or digital piano.

-A sustain pedal is one of the most useful tools to a keyboardist for live performance.
+A sustain pedal is one of the most useful tools for a keyboardist for live performance.
 Having one that is sturdy and put together is essential.
-The biggest problem in most pedals is that they break easily and they stick while you’re playing.
-Having a pedal that sticks on you is the most frustrating problem you can have while performing live.
-Below I outline my favorite in much better detail.
+The biggest problem in most is that they break easily and they stick while you’re playing.
+Having something that sticks on you is the most frustrating problem you can have while performing live.
+Below I outline my favorite in much better detail and tell you ones to avoid.

 Best Sustain Pedals – A Quick Glance